bit101/go-ansi/README.md

 The properties selected will only be in effect for the single print call.
 After the call, all properties will revert to what they were set to with the above functions.

-In addition to passing an actual color, such as `ansi.Red` or `ansi.Green`, these functions will accept `ansi.Bold` and `ansi.Underline`, ansi.Reversed.
+In addition to passing an actual color, such as `ansi.Red` or `ansi.Green`, these functions will accept `ansi.Bold`, `ansi.Underline` and `ansi.Reversed`.
+If you use one of these three, the default color will be used.

-To be clear, you can set the foreground color OR bold OR underline OR reversed with the below functions.
-If you want to set the text to be bold AND green for example, you'll have to use the above functions and then call `fmt.Print*`
+If you use one of the bold colors, such as `ansi.BoldRed`, it has the effect of setting the color to red AND setting the bold flag to true.

 Setting the background color is not supported with these methods.